 Season’s greetings everybody!

 There’s nothing quite like sitting down to a delicious Christmas feast with dear friends and beloved family members is there?
-So I like to take extra care over this one to ensure that everything is absolutely perfect on the big day.
+So I like to take extra care to ensure that everything is absolutely perfect on the big day.

 People think that because my family and myself are strict vegans we can’t enjoy a delicious home-cooked feast at this most blessed time of year, but they couldn’t be more wrong.

 I then go to the pub with one of my fancy men while my husband and kids cook the turkey.
-I always give them strict instructions to text me as soon as it’s cooked so that I can get a last few bevvies in before setting off for home.
+I always give them strict instructions to text me as soon as it’s cooked so that I can get few more ales under my belt before setting off for home.

-For dessert, I always go for a traditional family favourite and get one of the guests to go down the paki shop on the corner for an out-of-date tiramisu, or something along those lines.
+For dessert, I always go for a traditional family favourite and get one of the kids to go down the local Paki shop on the corner for an out-of-date tiramisu, or something along those lines.

-I then serve this with lashings of rich, beef and pork fat gravy, along with some thick, uncooked slices of black pudding.
+I like to serve this with lashings of rich, beef and pork fat gravy, along with some thick, uncooked slices of black pudding.

 Then, of course, it’s time for The Queen’s Speech and the opening of the presents.
-I’ve asked my husband for a poleaxe this year which I’m looking forward to using on one of the ponies in the nearby children’s zoo, later on tonight.
+I’ve asked my husband for a poleaxe this year which I’m looking forward to using on one of the ponies in the nearby children’s zoo on Christmas night

-Then, all that remains is to drag the carcass home behind my Range Rover and butcher it in the garden in readiness for the cold meat buffet on Boxing Day.
+Then, all that remains is to drag the carcass home behind my Range Rover and butcher it in the garden in readiness for the raw meat buffet on Boxing Day.

 Finally, have a wonderful, ethically-sound Christmas everybody, and remember my motto: “If it moves, kill and eat the bastard before it can get away”

-A very Merry Xmas and a prosperous and happy New Year from me and all the family!
+A very Merry Xmas and a prosperous and Happy New Year from me, Tracy, and from all the Slaughterhouse-Gore clan!